 Originally published on November 27, 2019, updated on November 22, 2021.Print

-Creamy plant-based mashed potatoes with roasted garlic and rosemary made without butter.
+Creamy plant-based mashed potatoes with coconut milk and rosemary roasted garlic.

 - 1 head of garlic

 - 3 lbs (1370 g) Yukon Gold or Russet potatoes (washed and scrubbed)

 - 1 cup full-fat coconut milk (the canned stuff)

 - 1 teaspoon of salt (plus enough to salt the water), or to taste